ⓘ NOTE: This is a draft document by the Open Source Security Foundation (OpenSSF) Best Practices Working Group. Help to improve it on GitHub.

 )

-form acts as a hint to the compiler that the size of the allocation is denoted by the positional argument at size-index
+form tells the compiler that the size of the allocation is denoted by the positional argument at size-index

 (using one-based indexing).
 This form can be used for functions with a malloc